tiffylikecat/tiffylikecat/README.md

 <h2>About Me</h2>

-- Usually i practice music theory or play a string musical instrument, such as the guitar.
+- Usually i practice music theory or play a string musical instrument, such as the guitar 🎸.
-- Taking pictures is one of the things I enjoy; you can check out my Instagram [here](link).
+- Taking pictures is one of the things I enjoy 📸; you can check out my [Instagram](link).
-- Playing video games for fun and to win.
-Feel free to add me on Discord [here](link).
+- Playing video games for fun and to win. 🎮 Feel free to add me on [Discord](link).
-- Having fun with my friend Tux <3
+- Having fun with my friend Tux 💕🐧
-- I LOVE CATS, DOGGOS, AND LIZARDS
+- I LOVE CATS, DOGGOS, AND LIZARDS 🐱🐶🦎!!!